Configuring LUNA Settings

 • From the app menus, choose File > Duplicate.
 Specify the location and filename, and click Save.

-1. Open the LUNA Sidebar by clicking the UA diamond logo on the left of the screen, and clicking Settings, or choose LUNA > Preferences from the app menu.
+1. Open the LUNA Sidebar by clicking the three dots on the left of the screen, and clicking Settings, or choose LUNA > Settings from the app menu.

 2. Click Options.